 ESRC DTC PhD Student, Faculty of Arts

 I am an ESRC-funded PhD Candidate, working on a project entitled, 'Out-migration in the Russian village: Perm' Province, 1880-1914', which aims to be one of the first province-specific studies of the migratory patterns of Russian peasants in the late-Tsarist period.
 Basing my research on the regional level, this project aims to ascertain the destinations of peasant migrants; temporal and spatial patterns in migratory flows; and their motivations and other causal factors that impelled them to re-settle from their places of origin.
 In this way, it will offer new insights into the sources and form of Russia's rapid urbanisation and industrialisation and into the causes and character of what some historians have termed Russia's rural crisis.
-Many present-day countries, including China, are undergoing precisely the same demographic and spatial processes as Russia did in the late 19th and early 20th centuries, and facing the same challenges in understanding, channeling and containing population pressures and flows.
+Many present-day countries, including China, are undergoing similar demographic and spatial processes as Russia did in the late 19th and early 20th centuries, and facing the same challenges in understanding, channeling and containing population pressures and flows.
 This research thus has strong contemporary relevance, as it will provide a case study of rural to urban migration as a crucial dimension of economic development and modernisation.

 Conference Papers & Presentations

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs